An 8-inch birthday cake with a bottle of vanilla extract beside itAn 8-inch birthday cake with a bottle of vanilla extract beside it

 It is important to note that the type of vanilla extract you use can also affect the flavor of your recipe.
 Pure vanilla extract has a stronger flavor than imitation vanilla extract, so you may need to use less of it.
 Additionally, if you are using vanilla bean instead of vanilla extract, you will need to adjust the recipe accordingly.
 One vanilla bean is equivalent to approximately 3 teaspoons of vanilla extract.

-See also How much lemon extract is needed for an 8-inch birthday cake?
+See also How much honey is needed for a 6-inch birthday cake?

 Alternatives to Vanilla Extract for Those with Allergies or Dietary Restrictions